How Orvis is Reeling in Digital Sales This Holiday Season

 We’re a fly fishing brand and during 2020 the sport became a great outlet for people to get outside and responsibly socially distance.
 People who were already seasoned anglers had the opportunity to teach a bunch of new folks that want to try and learn the sport.
 We’ve hosted some fun virtual events like digital casting instructing and got tons of positive feedback from both new and existing customers.

-What are the biggest challenges facing your team going into this year’s holiday season?
+What are the biggest challenges facing your team going into this year’s sale season?

 Dan Corby: This year, I have a feeling we’re all going to be facing the same giant challenge— shipping and cut off dates.
 We’re all still figuring out what we can do in stores and enable customers to reserve online and pick up in-store.
 That’s not new for other retailers, but click-and-collect is new for Orvis.
 We want to still meet the needs of last-minute shoppers and drive traffic in-store, but we’ll have to figure out how to maintain item availability and capacity in stores this year.

 The other challenge for us has been creative assets.
 A lot of our photoshoot plans fell through this year, so we’ve been leveraging internal folks to tell more local stories, especially The Perkins Family, our owners, and our brand ambassadors.

 Lauren Hatch: In terms of testing and research, we’re really trying to optimize our front door, which is our homepage.
 We’ve been trying to balance brand vs. product stories and test different templates and creative.
 We’ve been doing a lot of A/B testing with auto-personalization and we’ve actually been using Contentsquare’s zone-based heat maps, customer journey analysis, and behavior analysis tools to help prep the creative we want to put forth for the holidays.